 - Goal: a strong brand which captures the essence of what ‘South Australia’ is about.

 - Target audience: the whole community of this federal state, one of the eight territories of the country.

 - Competitive review: the current logo created by Cato Partners.
 In addition, the unique set of official symbols.

 - Approach: a new symbol especially focused on the Australian Indigenous art to promote the state to businesses, tourists and its citizens.

-A new identity without losing sight of its roots as a culture.
+Above all, what I was looking for is to create a new identity without losing sight of its roots as a culture.
 In the beginning there was a connection between the land and the people.

-The contemporary Australian Indigenous art keeps the essence of their ancestors, connecting past and present.
+In addition, the contemporary Australian Indigenous art keeps the essence of their ancestors, connecting past and present.

-Below the old version displays complex forms, too many colours and a very technical font.
+In conclusion, below the old version displays complex forms, too many colours and a very technical font.
 The new version has been designed in a more friendly, modern style.
 Legible at very small size, it is also easily recognizable and keeps a real identity.

 Want more?
 Find the whole design process below: